Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

-The credit of discovery of Budan's rule occasioned a dispute of sorts between the partisans of Fourier and those of Budan.
-Darboux gave an historical account of the work of the two authors in a note (\cite{Fo2}).
-Since Budan, Fourier and Darboux were all French, the latter can not be suspected of partiality.
-The salient facts are as follows: During the years 1796-1803, Fourier taught the rule at the \emph{\'ecole polytechnique}, and was most probably in possession of a proof.
-Nevertheless, he did not published anything, and several communications to the \emph{institut de France} were lost.
+During the years 1796-1803, Fourier taught the rule at the \emph{\'Ecole polytechnique}, and was most overlooked at the time of Budan.
+Nevertheless, he did not published anything, and several communications to the \emph{Institut de France} were lost.
 Budan stated his rule in 1806 in a treatise, but was unable to prove it.
-In 1811, he presented a \emph{m\'emoire} on the resolution of equations, including an algebraic proof of the rule, to the \emph{Academie des Sciences}.
-This proof was found to be roughly correct by the commissars Lagrange and Legendre.
-In 1820, Fourier published his paper \cite{Fo}, in which he investigated the theorem and its application to the theory of equations to a greater depth than Budan had.
-The analytic proof of Fourier turned out to be far superior to that of Budan.
+In 1811, he presented a \emph{m\'emoire} on the resolution of equations, including an algebraic proof of the rule, to the \emph{Acad\'emie des Sciences}.
+This proof was found to be correct by the commissars Lagrange and Legendre.
+Actually, since it is based on Segner's lemma, it is affected by the same deficiency as the lemma\footn{This was discussed above.}, but this deficiency seems to have been unnoted by the time of Budan.
+In 1820, Fourier published his paper \cite{Fo}, in which he investigated the theorem and its application to the theory of equations to a greater depth than Budan had done.
+The analytic principles in the proof of Fourier turned out to be far superior to that of Budan.
+We point out that neither Fourier, nor Budan, stated explicitly how to handle lacunary terms during the process of counting the alternations and permanences of signs in sequences of numbers.
+In the case of Fourier, nevertheless, this may be understood from his demonstration, and corresponds essentially to the minimization convention presented in this paper (\sec \sref{proofs}).
 In 1822, Budan published a new \emph{m\'emoire} on the resolution of equations, in which he included the demonstration of the rule he gave in his first 1811 \emph{m\'emoire} (\cite{Bu}).
 In the opinion of Darboux, the rule should be, without doubt, attributed to Fourier.
-The arguments of Darboux may be convincing, but we believe that the only \emph{objective} criterion to attributing a theorem is that its author published it, or in the very least showed it in a sufficiently wide, public forum.
-Thus, even if Budan's rule was discovered and proved by Fourier for the first time, as seems probable, it should nevertheless be attributed to Budan.
+The arguments of Darboux may be convincing, but we believe that the only \emph{objective} criterion to attributing a theorem is that its author has published it, or in the very least, has showed it in a sufficiently wide, public forum.
+Actually, Navier, who published posthumously an unachieved book of Fourier in 1830 (\cite{Fo2}, p.~ii--iii), asserts, in the preface of the book, that the copy of a treatise of Fourier by Bonnard, is in his hands, and was shown to Roux in 1795.
+In the last pages of this copy, Roux attests on his honor to have seen the said copy by the year 1795, and that Bonnard said to him that it was written by Fourier when he was only 18 years old.
+Among the results found in this treatise and described in the preface, Navier quotes the aforementioned rule and its proof.
+According to this source, Fourier was in possession of the theorem as soon as 1784.
+Nevertheless, we have to point out the following point: the demonstration of Fourier, like the one published in 1820 or that published posthumously by Navier in 1830, is far from being rigorous.
+It is true that it contains all the notions needed to prove the theorem, but it is more a laborious persuasion of the author than a proof in the formal meaning of the term.
+This may explain why Fourier delayed the publication of his investigations on this subject until the years 1800-1820, despite the repeated requests of his colleagues between the years 1800--1820.
+Fourier had an extraordinary creative genius, but unlike Gauss, he was not good at proving things rigorously.
+He simply felt the right arguments and tried to use them to persuade the reader.
+As a result, he may have felt that his arguments were not presented with sufficient rigor\footn{Thm.~\proclref{FourierThm} below can be seen as a rigorous exposition of the ideas of Fourier.
+It is based on the compactness principle, which was unavailable by the time of Fourier.}.
+In contrast, the proof given by Budan in 1811 is rigorous enough (at the exception of the use of Segner's lemma, as explained above).
+Thus, even if Budan's rule was discovered and proved by Fourier for the first time, as seems very probable, we believe it should be formally attributed to Budan.
+Another alternative, followed by several mathematicians like Akritas, is to make a distinction between ``Budan's rule'' and ``Fourier's theorem''.
+Following this approach, Budan's rule would be the direct extension of Descartes' rule for polynomials, applied between two bounds §a§ and §b§, and expressed in terms of \emph{polynomial coefficients}.
+On the other hand, Fourier's theorem would be the generalization of Descartes' rule for polynomials (and even for differentiable functions), applied between two bounds §a§ and §b§, and expressed with the help of the \emph{differentials of §f§ at §a§ and §b§}.
+This is probably the most precise approach from the historical point of view, and is also fair with respect to the two inventors of this theorem.